Fontbane/pokeruby493/README.md

 -Shinny: Help with the front sprites' position issue and with the Level + Gender Based evolution.

--[BluRose](https://github.com/BluRosie): Map and move-based evolutions, and Happiny's evolution method too.
+-[BluRose](https://github.com/BluRosie): Map and move-based evolutions, Happiny's evolution method too and Gen. 4 styled OW Poisoning.

--[Doesnt](https://github.com/Doesnty): I learned about the files involved in the task of adding new moves to pokeruby thanks to his commits.
+-[Doesnt](https://github.com/Doesnty): I learned about the files involved in the task of adding new moves to pokeruby thanks to his commits, and I'm also partially using his implementations for Mud Bomb, Poison Jab and Power Whip too.